phelipetls/blog/content/posts/dark-mode-implementation-for-ssr-websites/index.md

 **NOTE:** The script tag _has_ to be inline, otherwise the flash will still happen.

-# Add transition between themes
+# Transition between themes

-This works but we want to animate it:
+This works, but we want some animations:

 ```css
 body {